 A. Mainly, there are three ways.

 1) The most obvious one is to get a job before you come, save up, and use that to join us for 4 weeks.

 2) Write grants for various projects that we do not yet undertake due to lack of funds.
 The apprentice writes him/herself into the grant as some kind of assistant.
 We have material on grant writing and can help in the program narrative and budget development aspects of such projects.
 There is no point in thinking about option 2 in, say, an apprenticeship of only one month.

 3) Before or after the apprenticeship program we may have limited staff opportunities.
 Sometimes there are opportunities to earn money within the community on your days off.
 These are rare.

-Q. Can I get college credit for the program?
+Q. How can I get college credit for the program?